 Sweet Treats for Your Kids: Safe Products and Doses

-Kids are crazy about sweet things and nothing can spoil their mood when it comes to eating candies and cookies.
-If they were allowed to eat all the sweet things they can find in a house, they would do that without any hesitations.
-That is exactly why this fact cannot but puzzles the parents nowadays and they are interested to find out, what sweet products are good for their kids and whether they are harmful to their health or not.
+Kids are crazy about sweet treats and nothing may make them happier than savoring biscuits and candies.
+If they were allowed to eat all the sweet things they can find in a house, they would do that without any hesitation.
+That is exactly why this fact cannot but puzzles parents nowadays.
+Thus, responsible parents are interested in finding out what sweet products are good for their kids.

 Do Kids Really Need Sugar?

-Do kids really need sweet products or it is just a mere whim?
-Experts have found out that sugar that is contained in candies and other sweet products, is a very important source of carbohydrates.
+Do kids need sweet products or is it just a mere whim?
+Experts have found out that sugar, which is contained in candies and other confectionery items, is an important source of carbohydrates.
 There are two types of these nutrients, namely simple and complex carbohydrates.
 Simple carbohydrates, such as dextrose, fructose, sucrose, and maltose are contained in honey, fruits, and sweet products.
-These substances are absorbed in the small bowl.
-Complex carbohydrates, in their turn, are contained in vegetables, bread, cereals, and other products.
-They affect the functioning of the gastrointestinal tract, helping the body get rid of cholesterol and other harmful substances.
+Complex carbohydrates are contained in vegetables, bread, cereals, and other products.
+They affect the functioning of the gastrointestinal tract, helping the body to get rid of cholesterol and other harmful substances.

 Doctors across the globe underline that the growing organism of a child needs carbohydrates to produce energy and get vitamins and microelements.
-A kid’s body does not require sugar as it is sold in the supermarkets, because it is rich in calories that do not contribute to the development of a child’s organism but may affect the increase of weight.
+However, a kid’s body does not require sugar from the most popular sweet products.
+The fact that it is rich in calories does not contribute to the development of a child’s organism but may affect well-being and even lead to an increase in weight.
+The smart approach to a kid's diet can bring positive effects and ensure well-being.

 When Should a Child Start Eating Sweet Products?

-Speaking about candies, caramels, chewing marshmallow etc., it is desirable to offer these sweet things to the kids, who are 4 years of age and more.
-This is because they may trigger a choking hazard.
+Speaking about candies, caramels, and chewing marshmallows, the kids of 4 years of age can safely enjoy these product types.
+For younger kids, they may trigger a choking hazard.

 What About Honey?

-Honey is the product, which is recommended to kids older than 3 years old, but only if they are not subjected to allergic reactions.
-Honey is a naturally sweet product, rich in vitamins and nutrients, which has a positive effect upon all the systems of the human organism.
-The product improves the immune system, activates the functioning of the gastrointestinal tract and even helps the organism resist the negative effects of the viruses contained in the atmosphere.
+Honey is recommended for kids older than 3 years old, but only if they are not subjected to allergic reactions.
+Honey is a naturally sweet product, rich in vitamins and nutrients, which has a positive effect on all the systems of the human organism.
+The product improves the immune system, activates the functioning of the digestive system, and even helps the organism resist the negative effects of the viruses.
 This product can be consumed on a regular basis, but you should still watch the reaction of your kid’s organism to it.